Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: Introduction

-To validate the efficacy of our approach, we conduct Monte Carlo simulations, comparing the performance of our closed-form solutions to traditional computational methods.
-The results illustrate not only the accuracy but also the computational efficiency of our analytical formulas in capturing conditional moments.
-Moreover, we apply the NLD-CEV model for the valuation of financial derivatives, such as options, highlighting its practical relevance and superiority over traditional models in capturing market complexities.
-Our findings present a valuable contribution to the fields of financial modeling and derivative pricing, equipping researchers and practitioners with a powerful tool for navigating stochastic environments characterized by nonlinear dynamics and regime-switching behavior.
+To validate the efficacy of our approach, we conduct Monte Carlo (MC) simulations, comparing the performance of our closed-form solutions with traditional computational methods.
+The results illustrate not only the accuracy but also the computational efficiency of our analytical formulas in capturing the conditional moments.
+Moreover, we apply the NLD-CEV process for the valuation of financial derivatives, such as options, highlighting its practical relevance and superiority over traditional models in capturing market complexities.
+Our findings present a valuable contribution to the fields of financial modeling and derivative pricing, equipping researchers and practitioners with a powerful tool for navigating stochastic environments characterized by nonlinear dynamics and regime-switching~behavior.

 The paper is organized as follows.
-In Section~\ref{sec_Regime}, we define the nonlinear drift constant elasticity of variance (NLD-CEV) process with regime switching, setting up the necessary framework and assumptions that underpin our model.
-Section~\ref{sec_CM} delves into the hybrid system of partial differential equations (PDEs) derived from the Feynman--Kac formula for switching diffusions, laying out the analytical foundation for computing fractional-order conditional moments under a regime-switching structure.
-Moreover, we present in this section the main analytical results, including explicit closed-form formulas for conditional moments, and examine the influence of different parameter configurations and Markov chain states.
-Section~\ref{sec_exper} provides a method for stochastic differential equations with Markovian switching and validates our theoretical findings through Monte Carlo simulations, comparing the efficiency and accuracy of the formulas against conventional numerical methods.
-Finally, Section~\ref{sec_application} discusses practical applications of the NLD-CEV model in financial contexts, particularly in pricing derivatives such as VIX options, illustrating the model\rq s adaptability to real-world financial data.
-Section~\ref{sec_conclusion} concludes the paper with a summary of our findings and potential directions for future research.
+In Section~\ref{sec_Regime}, we define the NLD-CEV process with regime switching, setting up the necessary assumptions that support our model.
+Section~\ref{sec_CM} delves into the hybrid system of PDEs derived from the Feynman--Kac formula for switching diffusions, laying out the analytical foundation for computing fractional-order conditional moments under a regime-switching structure.
+Moreover, we present the main analytical results, including explicit closed-form formulas for conditional moments, and examine the influence of different parameter configurations and Markov chain states.
+Section~\ref{sec_exper} provides a method for stochastic differential equations (SDEs) with regime switching and validates our theoretical findings through MC simulations, comparing the efficiency and accuracy of formulas against conventional numerical methods.
+Finally, Section~\ref{sec_application} discusses the practical applications of the NLD-CEV process in financial contexts, particularly in pricing derivatives such as VIX futures, illustrating the model\rq s adaptability to real-world problems.
+Section~\ref{sec_conclusion} concludes the paper with a summary of our findings and potential directions for future~research.